awsdocs/aws-cli-user-guide/doc_source/cli-chap-configure.md

 ## Creating Multiple Profiles<a name="cli-quick-configuration-multi-profiles"></a>

 If you use the command shown in the previous section, the result is a single profile named `default`\.
-You can create additional configurations by specifying the name of a profile using the `--profile` option\.
+You can create additional configurations that you can refer to with a name by specifying the `--profile` option and assigning a name\.
+The following example creates a profile named `produser`\.
+You can specify credentials from a completely different account and region than the other profiles\.

 ```
-$ aws configure --profile user2
+$ aws configure --profile produser
 AWS Access Key ID [None]: AKIAI44QH8DHBEXAMPLE
 AWS Secret Access Key [None]: je7MtGbClwBF/2Zp9Utk/h3yCo8nvbEXAMPLEKEY
 Default region name [None]: us-east-1
 Default output format [None]: text
 ```

-Then, when you run a command, you can omit the `--profile` option and use the settings stored in the `default` profile\.
+Then, when you run a command, you can omit the `--profile` option and use the credentials and settings stored in the `default` profile\.

 ```
 $ aws s3 ls
 ```

-Or you can specify a `--profile profilename` and use the settings stored under that name\.
+Or you can specify a `--profile profilename` and use the credentials and settings stored under that name\.

 ```
-$ aws s3 ls --profile myuser
+$ aws s3 ls --profile produser
 ```

 To update any of your settings, simply run `aws configure` again \(with or without the `--profile` parameter, depending on which profile you want to update\) and enter new values as appropriate\.
 The next sections contain more information about the files that `aws configure` creates, additional settings, and named profiles\.